stefan-it/xlm-v-experiments/README.md

 * [`facebook/xlm-v-base`](https://huggingface.co/facebook/xlm-v-base)

-XLM-V was also added to the 🤗 Transformers Documentation with [this](https://github.com/huggingface/transformers/pull/21498) PR.
+XLM-V was also added to the 🤗 Transformers Documentation with [this](https://github.com/huggingface/transformers/pull/21498) PR and now lives at [here](https://huggingface.co/docs/transformers/main/en/model_doc/xlm-v).